-Committees comprising faculty and graduate students review nominations in a two-step process of data collection and analysis prior to selecting four faculty (three tenure-track and one lecturer) and two teaching assistant awardees.
+Undergraduate students complete initial reviews of all nominations and then committees comprising of past DTA winners (faculty and graduate students) review nominations in a two-step process prior to selecting four faculty (three tenure-track and one non-tenure-track) and two teaching assistant awardees.